How (and When) to File a 1099 Form

 Check your bookkeeping records to confirm the total amounts you paid to each contractor during the tax year.

-Copy A of Form 1099-MISC must be submitted to the IRS by February 28, 2017 if you file by mail, or March 31, 2017 if you file electronically.
+Copy A of Form 1099-MISC must be submitted to the IRS by January 31, 2018, regardless of whether you file electronically or by mail.

-If you file a physical copy of Copy A to the IRS, you also need to complete and file Form 1096.
+If you file a physical copy of Form 1099-MISC, Copy A to the IRS, you also need to complete and file Form 1096.

-The IRS uses Form 1096 to track every 1099 you are filing for the year.
+The IRS uses Form 1096 to track every physical 1099 you are filing for the year.

 Depending on where your business is based, you may also have to file 1099 forms with the state.
 Check in with your CPA and ensure you’re compliant with your state’s 1099 filing requirements.